 - f.
 With approval of the city clerk, city manager, or committee chair, an item may be sent directly to a standing committee without council referral.
 If a matter is so referred to a standing committee, the committee agenda must note that fact on the face of the agenda and the committee chair shall notify the council.
 Such referrals are not required to be forwarded to the council unless council action is recommended by the standing committee. - g.
-The city clerk shall assign staff to assist the committee chair with the operation of the committee. - 2.
-As of the date of adoption of these Rules there are four existing standing committees: the Law and Legislation Committee (Chapter 13); the Personnel and Public Employees Committee (Chapter 14); the Budget and Audit Committee (Chapter 15); and the Water Committee (Chapter 16).
-These committees have three or four members, as indicated on the council-approved appointment roster.
-For a four-member committee, the quorum is three; for a three-member committee, the quorum is two.

-C. Ad Hoc Committees

-- 1. Establishment. - a.
+The city clerk shall assign staff to assist the committee chair with the operation of the committee. - C. Council Ad Hoc Committees - I. Establishment. - a.
 The mayor or a majority of the council may request the creation of an ad hoc committee - b.
 The city manager or a department director, together with the city attorney, shall work with the appropriate supporting department(s) and determine the scope and approximate duration the ad hoc committee. - c.
 The department director shall submit a request to the mayor, with a copy to the city clerk, requesting the creation of and appointment of up to four members to an ad hoc committee. - 2.
-Scheduling Meetings. - a.
+Scheduling Ad Hoc Committee Meetings. - a.
 Once an ad hoc committee has been established, the city clerk shall schedule the first meeting.
 Once confirmed, the city clerk shall notify the members, mayor's office, city manager (or designee), and the city attorney (or designee) of the meeting details.
 A regular meeting calendar will be established and adopted by the ad hoc committee. - b.
-A council member who is not a member of the ad hoc committee may attend an ad hoc committee meeting, provided the member attends only as an observer, does not testify or otherwise participate in any discussion, and sits amongst the public.

-c.
-Ad hoc committees are subject to the Brown Act and the Sacramento Sunshine Ordinance (Sacramento City Code chapter 4.04).
-Ad hoc committee agendas must be prepared, posted, and distributed in accordance with the Brown Act and the Sacramento Sunshine Ordinance (Sacramento City Code chapter 4.04), stating the time and place of the meeting and the subject matters to be discussed.
+A councilmember who is not a member of the ad hoc committee may attend an ad hoc committee meeting, provided the member attends only as an observer, does not testify or otherwise participate in any discussion, and sits amongst the public. - c.
+Ad hoc committees are subject to the Brown Act and the Sacramento Sunshine Ordinance (Sacramento City Code § 4.04). - 3.
+Dissolution. - a.
+Once an ad hoc committee has completed its task, the supporting department shall submit a report to the mayor, with a copy to the city clerk, stating completion of the ad hoc committee tasks and request the dissolution of the ad hoc committee. - b.
+An ad hoc committee is automatically dissolved one year after its first meeting, unless it is dissolved earlier under Rule 12.C.3.a.